-The City should develop and implement a Bicycle Rack Program, which, similar to the Bicycle Locker Program, distributes racks across the city by request.
+It is recommended that the City develop and implement a Bicycle Rack Program that, similar to its Bicycle Locker Program, distributes racks across the city through a request system.
 By working with interested land owners to supplement the existing supply of bicycle parking, the City would effectively increase both the quantity and quality of bicycle parking throughout Albuquerque.
-The City can use preferred rack designs and ensure proper rack placement and the different types of bicycle racks - as rack types vary in their functionality - following the bike parking guidelines laid out in existing code or in Chapter 7, Design Manual.
+The City can utilize preferred rack designs and ensure proper rack placement following the bike parking guidelines laid out in existing code or the Bikeways & Trails Facility Plan.
 The program should provide assistance in the location, design and funding of bicycle racks to stimulate retrofitting short-term bicycle parking in the existing system.

-This program should prioritize placement of enhanced bicycle facilities at key transit exchanges, such as the Alvarado Transit Center, if demand analysis indicates adequate potential for facility use.
+Consider placement of enhanced bicycle facilities (e.g., a bicycle depot) at key transit exchanges, such as the Alvarado Transit Center, if demand analysis indicates adequate potential for facility use.
+Finally, and for a similar reason as above, the City should also provide guidance on the different types of bicycle racks, as rack types vary in their functionality.